csandman/chakra-react-select/README.md

 You can pass the `tagVariant` prop with either `subtle`, `solid`, or `outline` (default is `subtle`).
 These will reflect the `variant` prop available on the [Chakra `<Tag />` component](https://chakra-ui.com/docs/components/tag/props).
+Alternatively, if you have added any custom variants to your theme, you can use those instead.

 Alternatively, you can add the `variant` key to any of your options objects and it will only style that option when selected.
 This will override the